 This is the best time to build their foundational knowledge and memory so they can later use these skills and for higher-order thinking.

 We use a phonics and grammar-based approach in language arts so that, as students learn the rules that govern the English language, they can apply them to their reading and writing.
 To encourage a love of literature, students are exposed to a variety of stories in all subjects.
-We also teach cursive penmanship, as writing is the among the effective tools for thorough understanding and lasting recall of information.
+From manuscript we also teach cursive penmanship, as writing is the among the effective tools for thorough understanding and lasting recall of information.

 We teach Latin beginning in the second grade to solidify an understanding of grammar and build a formidable English vocabulary.
 To learn more about why we teach Latin, please click here.